kedacore/http-add-on/docs/ref/v0.2.0/http_scaled_object.md

 >Default: 100

-This is the number of _pending_ (or in-progress) requests that your application needs to have before the HTTP Addon will scale it.
-Conversely, if your application has below this number of pending requests, the HTTP addon will scale it down.
+This is the number of _pending_ (or in-progress) requests that your application needs to have before the HTTP Add-on will scale it.
+Conversely, if your application has below this number of pending requests, the HTTP add-on will scale it down.

-For example, if you set this field to 100, the HTTP Addon will scale your app up if it sees that there are 200 in-progress requests.
+For example, if you set this field to 100, the HTTP Add-on will scale your app up if it sees that there are 200 in-progress requests.
 On the other hand, it will scale down if it sees that there are only 20 in-progress requests.
 Note that it will _never_ scale your app to zero replicas unless there are _no_ requests in-progress.
 Even if you set this value to a very high number and only have a single in-progress request, your app will still have one replica.